Harry Cavan

-Harry Cavan CBE (19 May 1916 – 16 January 2000) (Henry Hartrick Cavan) was Vice - President of FIFA from 1960 to 1980 and Senior Vice-President of FIFA from 1980 to 1990, and president of the Irish Football Association from 1958 to 1994.
+Henry Hartrick Cavan CBE (19 May 1916 – 16 January 2000) was vice-president of FIFA from 1960 to 1980 and senior vice-president of FIFA from 1980 to 1990, and president of the Irish Football Association from 1958 to 1994.
 Its Harry Cavan Youth Cup is named after him.

 Committees

 Harry H. Cavan served on a variety of FIFA committees, including the Organising Committees for all World Cups from 1966 to 1990.
 He also chaired the Technical Committee, the Development Programmes Committee, the World Youth Tournament Committee, the Medical Committee and the Referees' Committee.
-However, Mr. Cavan will best be remembered for his distinguished role in representing the British associations as a Vice-President of the FIFA Executive Committee from 1960 to 1990.
-He was made an Honorary Vice-President of FIFA in 1990.
-It fell to him to announce in 1988 the results of the vote of FIFA's Executive Committee: "It was a card vote, a secret vote.
+However, Mr. Cavan will best be remembered for his distinguished role in representing the British associations as a vice-president of the FIFA Executive Committee from 1960 to 1990.
+He was made an Honorary Vice-president of FIFA in 1990.
+It fell to him to announce in 1988 the results of the vote of FIFA's executive committee: "It was a card vote, a secret vote.
 It resulted as follows: Brazil two, Morocco seven, the United States 10.
 I declare on behalf of FIFA that the host country for the 1994 World Cup will be the United States of America."